bwilder0/submodular_games/README.md

 Included is code for the core EQUATOR algorithm, domain-specific code for network security games and robust budget allocation, and code for the double oracle algorithm.

 # Dependencies
-* Gurobi, for solving LPs in the budget allocation domain
+* Gurobi, for solving LPs in the budget allocation domain, LP for double oracle, and MILPs for oracles in NSG domain.
 * Networkx, for general graph functions
 * igraph, for fast shortest paths in the NSG domain
 * Cython, for fast implementation of gradient computation in budget allocation domain